-4Six credits of transfer History electives are required and can be chosen from HIS 101, 102, 121, 122.
+3Courses may be chosen from the Social Science General Electives.
+4Six credits of transfer History electives are required and can be chosen from HIS 101, 102,HIS 11, 112, HIS 121, 122.
+5Courses may be chosen from the Literature General Electives.